Long-Term Care Legislative Updates

 What's on the docket?

 In its proposed budget (A.3003B), the NY Assembly allocated $2 million for a public long-term care insurance feasibility study.
-The state budget is still in negotiation, but is headed toward a targeted April 1 deadline.
+However, the final budget did not include the LTC study appropriation.

 New York introduced two bills in early January 2025, NY A 1499 and S 1179.
 Both bills contain similar language establishing a New York long-term care trust program through which the state provides long-term care services and support to eligible residents.
 As written, the bill provides for an exemption for individuals with private long-term care coverage.
 Note that these bills appear to mirror those introduced during last year's session.